eallrich/checkniner/README.md

 $ echo "export INTERNAL_IP=192.168.1.1" >> bin/activate
 ```

+Optional environment variables:
++ SERVE_STATIC (when present and true, the URLconf will route static asset requests)

 Once the env vars are configured, activate the virtualenv and install the dependencies:

 ```shell